New legal aid agreement reached

 Demand never stops

 Legal Aid Alberta is a cornerstone of Alberta’s justice system, assisting Albertans nearly 290,000 times every year across 75 communities.
-Legal Aid Alberta is not just a law firm for the marginalized—it is an indispensable pillar of a fair and democratic society.
+This agreement acknowledges that Legal Aid Alberta is not just for the marginalized—it is an indispensable pillar of a fair and democratic society.
 Legal rights are democratic rights.

 Our work in the past year includes: